Honestpuck/jss_tools/README.md

 At their core they turn the XML from the JSS into python data structures.

+**This is currently under heavy development and shouldn't be used for anything but testing of itself**

 `info(record, keys)` is passed a computer record and returns a dictionary of general information about the computer.
 It has a default list of information it returns but you can optionally pass it your own.

 `apps(computer, ignore)` returns a dictionary of